CatchThomas/Watson/SETUP.md

 ## Troubleshooting

-### "Configuration error: OPENAI_API_KEY is required"
+### "Configuration error: OPENROUTER_API_KEY is required"

 Make sure your `.env` file exists and contains the required keys.
 The file should be in the project root directory.

-### "OpenPipe API error"
+### OpenRouter API errors

-- Verify your OpenPipe API key is correct
+- Verify your OpenRouter API key is correct
-- Check that you're using the correct base URL (default: https://app.openpipe.ai/api/v1)
+- Check that you're using a valid model name (e.g., `openai/gpt-4`, `anthropic/claude-3-opus`)
-- Ensure your OpenPipe account is active
+- See https://openrouter.ai/models for available models

+### OpenPipe (optional)

+OpenPipe API key is optional and only needed if you want to use cloud logging/fine-tuning features.
+The SDK will work without it for local development.

 ### Import errors